 The consumption of platelets into these microthrombi causes severe thrombocytopenia, tissue ischemia and organ dysfunction, commonly involving the brain, heart, and kidneys, and potentially resulting in acute thromboembolic events such as stroke, myocardial infarction, and venous thrombosis, and in early death.

-The tissue and organ damage resulting from the ischemia leads to increased levels of lactate dehydrogenase (LDH; nonspecific, as this is also a marker for hemolysis), troponins (heart), and creatinine (kidney).
+The tissue and organ damage resulting from the ischemia leads to increased levels of lactate dehydrogenase (LDH), troponins (heart), and creatinine (kidney).
 Acquired TTP, caused by autoantibody inhibition of ADAMTS13 activity, is the most common form of the condition.
 Congenital TTP, caused by mutations in the ADAMTS13 gene, is very rare.
-Episodes of aTTP have been reported to be associated with an acute mortality of up to 20%.3,4 Most deaths occur within 30 days of diagnosis,5-7 and a median time to death of 9 days.7
+Episodes of aTTP have been reported to be associated with an acute mortality of up to 20%.3,4 Most deaths occur within 30 days of diagnosis,5-7 and a median time from diagnosis to death in acute phase of TTP in patients treated with PEX of 9 days.7

 Refractoriness to therapy (defined as a lack of improvement of the thrombocytopenia after 4–7 days of standard treatment and persistent elevated LDH levels, or as a failure of platelet count doubling after 4 days of standard therapy together with elevated LDH levels) has been identified as an indicator of a poor prognosis for survival.
 The incidence of refractoriness is approximately 17% and is associated with a mortality rate reported to be as high as 42%.3,8